 Let me start this out by saying I’m not a huge nature person.
 I’m not someone who craves being in the great outdoors all the time.
 Most of the time, I’m very content in a concrete jungle.
 But I will say, even as a hesitant partaker in nature, I can absolutely acknowledge the psychological benefits.
 So I was really intrigued with this design concept I heard of several months ago, called biophilic design.

-There’s a reason why people love having so many plants in their house — although some people might go a little overboard.
+There’s a reason why people love having so many plants in their house.
 It connects your space to nature.

 so what does biophilic design look like?

 Sure, bringing plants and greenery into your space is awesome.
 And I’m a sucker for a good plant wall.
 But there are so many other ways to introduce this concept into design in both more creative and subtle ways.

 One way that I have been personally introducing this concept in a small way into my own home is bringing in more natural materials, such as wood and stone.